-The endangered Mountain Gorillas of Volcanoes Park Rwanda, Bwindi Gorilla Forest & Mgahinga Park Uganda plus Virunga Gorilla Park in Congo are a great adventure to Tourists who plan to take a safari to East Africa.
+The life of Gorillas in Volcanoes Park Rwanda, Bwindi Impenetrable Forest & Mgahinga Park Uganda plus Virunga Gorilla Park in Congo is a great adventure to Tourists who plan to take a safari to East Africa.
 Participate in Gorilla Tracking or Gorilla Habituation Experience in Uganda

 Most of the challenges affect Mountain Gorillas in Virunga National Park Congo as you will see below